hmoats/hmoats.github.io/docs/fo-2020-pool.md

 ## Rules

-Each player will pick mens and womens winners for the round of 16 to the final.
+Each player will pick men's and women's winners for the round of 16 to the final.
 You will pick 8 players in the round of 16, 4 players in the quarters, 2 players in the semis and then then 1 for the finals.
-20 dollar is the pool fee and will be split between the mens and womens draw.
+20 dollar is the pool buyin which is then split between the men's and women's draw.

+**Steps:**

+1. Fill out pool form (Henry will send the link)
+2. Watch the results daily on this page or in whatsapp where Henry will post daily.

 ### Payout: